stevepacker/docker-containers/README.md

 [![](https://images.microbadger.com/badges/image/stevepacker/caddy-php71.svg)](https://microbadger.com/images/stevepacker/caddy-php71 "Get your own image badge on microbadger.com")

-This creates a Docker container running PHP v7.1 on Alpine Linux.
-It also utilizes the PHP docker image so that it gets automatically re-built with new PHP releases
+This creates a Docker container running PHP v7.1 and Composer on Alpine Linux.
+It also utilizes the official [PHP docker image](https://hub.docker.com/_/php/) so that it gets automatically re-built with new PHP releases

 ## Why another container?